 Once your identity is verified, Patterson Belknap will disclose to you the personal information you have requested, including:

-- The Firm’s business or commercial purpose(s) for collecting your personal information;
+• The Firm’s business or commercial purpose(s) for collecting or sharing your personal information;

-- The categories of third parties with whom the Firm shared your personal information; and
+• The categories of third parties to whom the Firm disclosed your personal information; and

 Deletion of Information